njacques47/task-it/README.md

 #### Interacting with the DOM

 By dynamically generating HTML and dynamically styling, new elements can be created and attached to the page and maintain styling.

+when retrieving or reading data from an object's property, that is considered `getting`.
+Information that we provide and store data, that's `setting`.
+These are JS verbs.

+`innerHTML` vs. `textContent`.
+The biggest difference is that `innerHTML` will read html tags and translate that to a DOM object

 ### Event Handlers & Listeners